vukics/cppqed/doc/quantumdata.rst

 The :class:`~quantumdata::StateVector` and :class:`~quantumdata::DensityOperator` classes (and their non-orthogonal counterparts) exist for two main reasons:
   * As interfaces to :type:`~quantumdata::Types::StateVectorLow` and :type:`~quantumdata::Types::DensityOperatorLow`, respectively, which are more convenient to use on higher levels of the framework, e.g. in scripts, and in quantum trajectories.
 This is especially because while ``blitz::Array`` uses by-reference copy semantics and expression templates, these classes use the more usual by-value copy semantics and normal semantics for arithmetic operations.
 This means, however, that copying and arithmetics should be used judiciously, if possible only in the startup phase of simulations.

-  * As an implementation of :class:`~quantumdata::LazyDensityOperator`
+  * As implementations of :class:`~quantumdata::LazyDensityOperator`.

 .. toctree::